JShimonov/flixster/README.md

 #### BONUS
 - [ ] (2pts) User can tap a poster in the collection view to see a detail screen of that movie.
 - [ ] (2pts) In the detail view, when the user taps the poster, a new screen is presented modally where they can view the trailer.
+- [x] Application is compatible on different iOS devices

 ### App Walkthough GIF
 <img src="https://github.com/JShimonov/flixster/blob/master/flix.gif" width=250><br>